Ford E-Series: 2008–2014

-In 2008, the E-Series received a restyled front end design similar to that of the newly introduced Ford Super Duty lineup of trucks.
-The interior design from the older model E-Series was still used for the 2008 model year.
+For 2008, the E-Series received a restyled front-end design similar to that of the newly-redesigned Ford Super Duty trucks.
+The interior design carried over.

 For the 2009 model year, Ford introduced a new interior for the E-Series.
-The instrument panel was now larger and included an enhanced message center that could display warning messages, and other information, and the front interior door panels were redesigned with 'E SERIES' branding embossed into the panels.
+The instrument panel was now larger and included an enhanced message center that could display warning messages, and other information, and the front interior door panels were redesigned with "E SERIES" branding embossed into the panels.
 Radios were also revised, with an auxiliary audio input jack being offered as standard equipment on all radios for the first time.
 The Ford Sync entertainment system, designed by Microsoft, and adding USB integration and hands-free Bluetooth calling and wireless audio streaming capabilities was now also offered as an option.
 Finally, an optional touchscreen GPS navigation system radio was also offered, and included HD Radio on select models.

-Starting with the 2011 model year, the 6.0L Power Stroke turbo-diesel V8 engine was discontinued, and the E Series was no longer offered with a diesel engine.
+Starting with the 2011 model year, the 6.0L Power Stroke turbo-diesel V8 engine was discontinued, and the E-Series was no longer offered with a diesel engine.

 2015–2020

 For the 2015 model year, Ford discontinued sales of the E-Series passenger and cargo vans, replacing them with the fourth-generation Ford Transit.

-Because of its popularity with upfitters who convert the chassis into recreational vehicles, buses, or other specialized vehicles, Ford announced it would continue to offer the E-Series as a cutaway chassis (open cab, to be fitted with second-party rear body), a chassis cab (enclosed cab, to be fitted with second-party rear body) and a stripped chassis (no cab, to be fitted with a complete second-party body).
+Because of its popularity with upfitters who convert the chassis into recreational vehicles, buses, or other specialized vehicles, Ford announced it would continue to offer the E-Series as a cutaway chassis (open cab, to be fitted with second-party rear body), a chassis cab (enclosed cab, to be fitted with second-party rear body), and a stripped chassis (no cab, to be fitted with a complete second-party body).

 Ford said it made the change, because while the E-Series had remained the best-selling vehicle in the full-size van segment since 1980, the model line had seen little change since 1992 on a chassis introduced for the 1975 model year.
 At the time of its 2008 update, 95% of sales were to commercial or fleet users, with nearly half of production represented by cargo vans.
 Sold outside of North America since 1965, the Transit was introduced to the United States and Canada, offering increased fuel economy and additional body configurations over the E-Series.

-Production of the base 4.6L V8 Ford Modular engine was discontinued after the 2015 model year (at the time the E-Series was the last Ford product to use that engine).
-For the 2016 model year, the only engine option was the 6.8L V10 Triton engine.
-Starting in 2017, Ford began offering the 6.2L V8 Boss engine.
+Production of the base 4.6L V8 Ford Modular engine was discontinued after the 2014 model year (at the time, the E-Series was the only Ford product to use that engine).
+For the 2015 and 2016 model years, the only engine options were the 5.4L V8 or 6.8L V10 Modular engines.
+Starting in 2017, Ford began offering the 6.2L V8 Boss engine as a replacement for the 5.4L V8 engine.

-The chassis cab configuration was eliminated starting with the 2019 model year.
+The chassis-cab configuration was eliminated starting with the 2019 model year.
 Ford did not produce the E-Series for the 2020 model year.